FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 • Stretch gently and loosen your muscles before sleeping

-Tip 6: Avoid Extreme Temperatures Against your Abdomen and Uterus.
+6. Avoid Extreme Temperatures Against Your Abdomen and Uterus.

 However, this rule doesn’t just apply to technology -- it’s not a good idea to visit saunas, hot tubs, or other high-heat activities because these external agents can impact or inhibit your chances of a successful embryo transfer and pregnancy at the end of your IVF cycle.